 • Optionally you can add finely chopped pecans and butterscotch chips.
 I can also imagine chopped walnuts and dark chocolate chips being delicious.
 There’s no wrong move here.

-• Another optional move is coating the dough balls in cinnamon sugar – like a loaded snickerdoodle.
+• Another optional move is adding nuts OR coating the dough balls in cinnamon sugar – like a loaded snickerdoodle.

 Start by browning butter and cooling it to room temperature.